NimaFathi/DeCoDEx/README.md

 # DeCoDEx: Confounder Detector Guidance for Improved Diffusion-based Counterfactual Explanations

-This is the official repository of the DeCoDEx (submitted to Medical Imaging with Deep Learning (MIDL 2024)).
+This is the official repository of the DeCoDEx (accepted to Medical Imaging with Deep Learning (MIDL 2024)).

 Link to the paper - [DeCoDEx](https://openreview.net/forum?id=M6CfJ5H7XH)